SerenityOS/serenity/Ports/rvvm/patches/ReadMe.md

 but back then I thought it's some kind of a temporary problem.
 Couldn't reproduce this on any other host OS.

+## `0002-riscv_csr-Fix-dispatch-restarting.patch`

+riscv_csr: Fix dispatch restarting

+- Properly check the old value of status CSR to determine if new IRQ bits were set
+- Fix build warn with precise FSTATUS